 Grandfather looked over at a young girl he had never seen before.
-He had heard of a young woman who had come to the reservation a week earlier with only a suitcase and her daughter.
-“And you my dear, which story would you like to hear?”
+He had heard of a young woman that had come to the reservation a week earlier; she arrived with only a suitcase and her daughter.
+“And you, my dear, which story would you like to hear?”

 The young girl lowered her head, her voice a whisper.

 “My ears have grown faint over the years my child from the noise of thunder and rain and of snow.
 Please, speak up so we can all hear the music of your voice.”